People experiencing true remission - defines honeymoon - suprising facts on beta-cell regeneration.

 Astounding Remission of Type-1 Diabetes in Prison Inmate

-How often does remission occur for someone with type-1 diabetes?
+How often does complete remission occur for someone with type-1 diabetes?
 Is it 10% - 50% - 1% or not at all.
-Although the percent experiencing remission is practically zero, if one person can do it, it implies others can achieve it as well - we just need to be a little smarter.
-In fact, new research is suggesting that there appears to be more things than we realized that can be done to decrease autoimmunity - improve beta-cell regeneration and achieve remission.
+Although the percent experiencing remission appears to be below 1%, if one person can do it, it implies others can achieve it as well - we just need to be a little smarter.
+In fact, new research is suggesting there is much more we can do to decrease autoimmunity - which should result in a net-increase in beta-cells and increased likelihood of remission.

 Vol. 5(5): 28709, Oct 2015